tannewt/presentations/20191112-uwbothell/uwbothell-presentation.md

 Project lead on CircuitPython for Adafruit

+2009 UW Grad in Computer Engineering

+Worked on Google Maps 2009 - 2015

 ![left](scott_with_blinka.jpg)

 ^ Hi, I'm Scott Shawcroft.
 I go by tannewt online.
 I'm the project lead on CircuitPython for Adafruit.